pierocaceres/The_Library_Of_Me/README.md

 # The Library Of Me
-###### Created by Piero Caceres
+###### Created by Piero Caceres | [LinkedIn](https://www.linkedin.com/in/pcace/)

 **Insert Picture of Homepage**

 ## Description

-This is an application for readers to keep track of books they currently own or have on their shelves.
-Users will be able to search for books by title, author, or genres.
+This is a website for readers to keep track of books they currently own or have on their shelves.
+Users will be able to add books by search for a book by title, author, or genres.
+React was use to create the front end of the website and MongoDB was used to create the database.
+These two components speak to each other via axios.

+## Getting Started

+Start keeping track of your library by [clicking here]().

+The progress of this project will be monitored using [Trello.](https://trello.com/b/WrVjH1Kw/the-library-of-me)

 ## Frontend